DW01/traktor-docs/index.md

 ### Rendering

 Traktor uses a modern Vulkan-based frame graph renderer.
 Ray tracing support includes ray-traced global illumination (RTGI), ambient occlusion (RTAO), reflections, and shadows, with ReSTIR GI providing advanced global illumination quality.
 The shader graph is a node-based visual editor where you wire nodes together to create materials, with instant hot-reload when you make changes.
 If you need low-level control, you can drop into GLSL code within the graph.
 The renderer supports both deferred and Forward+ rendering paths, and includes a GPU skin cache for efficient character rendering.

+![TODO: Screenshot showing ray-traced rendering with global illumination, reflections, and realistic lighting in a sample scene]

 ### Scripting